-"Based on a review of (use at least two of the criteria from the list above), the committee felt that the student's inability to meet traditional ESOL program exit criteria is primarily due to a disability(ies) as defined in Special Programs and Procedures."
+"Based on a review of \\\\\\ (use at least two of the criteria from the list above), the committee felt that the student's inability to achieve English language proficiency (C2) on the aural/oral language proficiency test and/or (for grades 4 and above) to perform at or above the 51st percentile on standardized tests in reading and/or writing is primarily due to a disability(ies) as defined in Special Programs and Procedures."

-- Complete exit information on the ELLSEP folder.
-List the student on the Exited Students Form Class Record appropriate for his/her grade level (see attachment #11) and submit it to the Data Processing Clerk at the school to update the appropriate TERMS panels. - Do not include the Exited Student's Form Class Record (attachment #11) in an individual student's ELLSEP folder. - Send the Parent Notification of Student Exiting from the English for Speakers of Other Languages (ESOL) Program (form #4703, attachment #13) to the parents and place a copy in the student's ELLSEP folder. - The student's language classification does not change.
-However, the exited student now becomes a former ELL student, and is coded as LF. - The student must be monitored for 2 years after the exit date and this monitoring must be documented on the student's ELLSEP folder. - 2.
-When an ESE/ELL student is being dismissed from the ESE program, in addition to the regular ESE requirements for paperwork for dismissal, an ELLSEP folder (see attachment #7) continues to be required for the student.
+Complete exit information on the ELLSEP folder.
+List the student on the Exited Students Form Class Record (see attachment #11) and submit it to the Data Processing Clerk at the school to update the appropriate TERMS panels.
+Do not include the Exited Student's Form Class Record (attachment #11) in an individual student's ELLSEP folder.
+Send the Parent Notification of Student Exiting from the English for Speakers of Other Languages (ESOL) Program (form #4703, attachment #13) to the parents and place a copy in the student's ELLSEP folder.
+In addition, the exited student now becomes a former ELL student, and is coded as LF.
+The student must be monitored for 2 years after the exit date.
+This monitoring must be documented on the student's ELLSEP folder.

+2. When an ESE/ELL student is being dismissed from the ESE program, in addition to the regular ESE requirements for paperwork for dismissal, an ELLSEP folder (see attachment #7) continues to be required for the student.